Insights & Trends

 You’ll also need to surround yourself with a solid support network.
 This can be made up of any number of professional services but the key ones to focus on are; lawyers, accountants and technical support.

 Monitoring your cash flow is also important.
 Make sure you know how much you have currently and forecast for the next 6, 12 and 18 weeks.
 Once you have these figures, ensure your supply chain is scalable.
-An example of this is ensuring that any ingredients crucial to your spirit, such as grain or botanicals, are available from your current supplier in larger quantities.
+Look out for any supply issues, be it sourcing or quantity, that are integral to your spirit, such as grain or botanicals, and plan for alternative solutions.
+Also, slow cash flow is the norm in this industry when starting out.
+Don't spend all your budget on building a beautiful distillery without making sure that you have savings on the side for the unexpected surprises.

 Being a Great Entrepreneur

-Having a strong entrepreneurial spirit is great, but continuing to develop yourself is the key to success.
+Having a strong entrepreneurial spirit is a great foundation, but continued self development is the key to success.

 It’s also important to bear mentorship in mind.
 Not just for when junior members of staff come on board, but also when looking at investors.
 Those that bring experience and knowledge, as well as funding, are infinitely more valuable.